fiorotto8/GASMON_P5/README.md

 ### 3.2 TP_correction folder
 The correction is already made by the parameter finding codes TP_Fit and MinimingVariance.
 Here we generate the corrected dataset to be used in further analysis.
 Also in this case you can give a name to the dataset.
 Moreover, you can skip the method selected during code running by passing 'm' of 'f' as an argument using `-m`
 For this piece of code you cannot set a name because the name of the output file will keep track of the corrected dataset and the dataset used to correct

+### 3.3 Performance_Simualtion folder
+Here one dataset from the TP_correctin folder is used to measure the performance of the deviation algorithm.
+To test the performance you need a 'good' dataset.
+What the code does is artificially increase the points of the dataset by summing a straight line to the real points.
+It outputs some check plots in the `.root` file, the main output is the Algorithm resolution as a function of the threshold imposed.

+### 3.4 tvalues folder
+In this folder, you can generate the t_values trend and distribution by selecting a reference dataset and a dataset to test on it

+### 3.5 FakeWarning_Probability

+Starting for a corrected dataset, usually in this case you usually use a good reference one.
+The script execute a scan of threshold values and check the probability of having a warning on a given dataset

+## 4 Percentage Scan